MiguelSLz/blueos-ros2-ping/README.md

 The extension also mounts the following folder on the computer running [BlueOS](https://blueos.cloud/) to the home directory folder in the extension's Docker container, which can be used to store files that need to persist across reboots, such as a ROS2 workspace with custom code:

 ```/usr/blueos/extensions/ros2/``` -> ```/home/persistent_ws/```

+## Fork
+Changes on MAVROS and some extras ROS2 packages installation.

 ## Setup
 This extension works only on 64-bit version of [BlueOS](https://github.com/bluerobotics/BlueOS).
 You can get the 64-bit image of BlueOS for Raspberry Pi from [here](https://github.com/bluerobotics/BlueOS/releases/download/1.4.0-beta.14/BlueOS-raspberry-linux-arm64-v8-bookworm-pi5.zip).